DataDog/dd-opentracing-cpp/doc/configuration.md

 multiple `X-B3-*` request headers.

-The trace context extraction styles setting indicates which styles the tracer will consider when extracing trace context from a request.
+The trace context extraction styles setting indicates which styles the tracer will consider when extracting trace context from a request.
 At least one style must be specified, but multiple may be specified.
 If multiple styles are specified, then trace context must be successfully extractable in at least one of the styles, and if trace context can be extracted in both styles, the two